CarsonScott/Competitive-Feature-Learning/README.md

 # Competitive Feature Learning

-A feature extraction and classification algorithm that learns representations of input patterns.

 ## Classification

 Features are sets of values that become active when a set of matching inputs is received.
 The error of each feature is calculated and compared to a threshold which determines the state (i.e. active or inactive) of the feature.